mkdtycl96/E-Commerce--CustomerRetantion--Project/README.md

 # E-Commerce--CustomerRetantion--Project

-We calculated how much customers shopped by months and years. we analyzed how often customers shop and whether they are regular customers
+We calculated how much customers ordered by months and years. we analyzed how often customers shop and whether they are regular customers we measured cutomer loyalty